course-dprep/team-project-no-vs-code-team-12-1/README.md

 - **Make**: [Installation guide](https://tilburgsciencehub.com/topics/automation/automation-tools/makefiles/make/)
 - **GitBash**: [Installation guide](https://git-scm.com/downloads)

-To knit RMarkdown documents, make sure you have installed Pandoc using the installation guide on their website.
+To knit RMarkdown documents, make sure you have installed the ```reticulate``` package in R to render Python code

 For Python, make sure you have installed the following packages:
 ```{}